Facts and Frequently Asked Questions

 Linfield College is a four-year, non-profit, coeducational, liberal arts institution historically and currently affiliated with the American Baptist Churches.
 All college operations are governed by administration and faculty, with ultimate responsibility resting with the Board of Trustees.
 The college is committed to the teaching of undergraduates in an atmosphere of academic freedom that offers intellectual rigor, creativity, and a sense of personal and social responsibility.

 Linfield College is regionally accredited by the Northwest Commission on Colleges and Universities.
 Specialized accreditation is granted to certain of the college’s individual programs.
 The Linfield-Good Samaritan School of Nursing is accredited by the Oregon State Board of Nursing and the Commission on Collegiate Nursing Education.
 The education program is approved for training of elementary and secondary teachers by the State of Oregon’s Teachers Standards and Practices Commission.
-Linfield College’s music program is accredited by the National Association of Schools of Music, and its athletic training program is accredited by the Commission on Accreditation of Athletic Training Education.
+Linfield College’s music program is accredited by the National Association of Schools of Music.
 The college maintains affiliation with the American Baptist Churches, U.S.A.

 Linfield College reserves the right to withdraw courses at any time, change fees, change the calendar and rules regarding admission and graduation requirements, and change any other regulations affecting the student body.
 Changes shall become effective whenever the proper authorities so determine and shall, at the discretion of such authorities, apply not only to prospective students but also to those who at that time are matriculated in the college.